lorentzca/alfred-circleci-workflow/README.md

 circleci token <XXXX>
 ```

-Search and show hosts status.
+Search and show build status.

 - filterable word is repository or branch or build status or username